 In 2011, the ACLU filed a class-action lawsuit in federal court challenging the practice as unconstitutional cruel and unusual punishment.
 In 2012, the U.S. Supreme Court ruled in Miller v.
 Alabama that mandatory laws that impose automatic life-without-parole punishments on juveniles are unconstitutional.
 In Michigan, however, the state refused to apply the Miller ruling to juveniles who are already in prison, insisting that they are not entitled to resentencing and must never even have their cases reviewed by a parole board.

-In 2013 Judge John Corbett O’Meara agreed with the ACLU and ruled that all juveniles serving mandatory life sentences must be given parole hearings.
-The state appealed to the Sixth Circuit, which heard arguments in 2015.
+In 2013, Judge John Corbett O’Meara agreed with the ACLU and ruled that all juveniles serving mandatory life sentences must be given parole hearings.
+The state appealed.

 While the appeal was pending, the U.S. Supreme Court ruled in Montgomery v.
 Louisiana that its Miller ruling was retroactive.
-The Montgomery decision triggered into effect a new law that had been passed by the Michigan legislature in anticipation that Miller might be declared retroactive.
+The Montgomerydecision triggered into effect a new law that has been passed by the Michigan legislature in anticipation that Miller might be declared retroactive.
 The new law provided for retroactive resentencings that would allow some youth to be resentenced to life without the possibility of parole, and set a harsh mandatory sentencing range for everyone else.

 (Hill v.
 Snyder; ACLU of Michigan Attorneys Dan Korobkin and Michael J. Steinberg; National ACLU Attorneys Steven Watt, Ezekiel Edwards and Brandon Buskey; co-counsel Deborah LaBelle and Ron Reosti.)